developer-zebra/developer-zebra-site/src/devicetracker-onprem/3-0/guide/about/index.md

 ## MDNA Enterprise License

 Beginning with Device Tracker On-Prem 3.0, a [Mobility DNA Enterprise license](/licensing) is  required to use Device Tracker On-Prem on Zebra Professional-series devices, including TC21 and TC26.
-Out-of-the-box, Zebra Professional-series devices have a non-functional Device Tracker On-Prem client pre-installed.
+Out of the box, Zebra Professional-series devices have a non-functional Device Tracker On-Prem client pre-installed.

 ### Unlicensed